ctaho19/policy-guardian/readme.md

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-### License
+### License & Acknowldgment
 This project is licensed under the MIT License.
+The idea stemmed from @moshekplan's palo_alto_firewall_analyzer repository and leverages the python validators he created.